swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 proxy the request to the Norwegian eIDAS Proxy Service for authentication.*

 > **Note**: A Service Provider may list more than one country in the `<saml2p:IDPList>` of a `<saml2p:Scoping>` element.
 The eIDAS Connector will then present a country selection dialogue containing only the listed countries.

+<a name="principal-selection"></a>
+#### 5.3.3.
+Principal Selection

+The specification "Principal Selection in SAML Authentication Requests", \[[PrincipalSel](#principalsel)\], defines the `<psc:PrincipalSelection>` extension that enables a requestor to inform the Identity Provider about known attributes for the principal that is about to be authenticated.
+A typical case is when an already logged in user is sent to the Identity Provider for re-authentication, and it is undesirable that the user is prompted for its user ID.

+An Identity Provider that wishes to receive the `<psc:PrincipalSelection>` extension SHOULD advertise this in its metadata according to [section 2.1.3](#identity-providers).

+A Service Provider that sends an authentication request  to an Identity Provider that has declared that it wishes to receive certain attribute values MAY include the `<psc:PrincipalSelection>` extension in the `<saml2p:AuthnRequest>` message, provided that the Service Provider has knowledge about this information.

+A Service Provider that is a Signature Service SHOULD include the extension for the case described above.

 <a name="processing-requirements"></a>
 ### 5.4.
 Processing Requirements